Karthikkannan-AI/AI-Powered-Bank-Security-Solutions/README.md

-Why you need this Technology?
+Why Banks and NBFC Gold Loans need this Technology?

 The Existing CCTV security system in Banks and Gold Loan NBFC just records the data, in our proposed Solution using Artificial Intelligence, the CCTV data is processed in real-time and if it identifies the threat ( Gun, Robbery Mask and Drilling Machine), immediately ALARM is Triggered